kayleytcy/PSY6422_MPI/README.md

 A full project overview with static image can be found in index.html or markdown_230255274.pdf.

+In the MPI folder,

+app.R: created to deploy the visualisations online.

+background.Rmd and summary.Rmd: Brief introduction and interpretations for the project to be included in shiny.

-For raw data, cleaned data, and codebook, refer to the data folder in the MPI folder.
+data folder: codebook, raw data, and cleaned data